nx-lr/32chars-js/README.md

 #### Deriving letters

-We manipulate literals to evaluate to form the constants, `true`, `false`, `Infinity`, `NaN`, `undefined`, and an empty object `{}` which becomes the _string tag_ `'[object Object]'`.
+We manipulate literals to evaluate to form the constants, `true`, `false`, `Infinity`, `NaN`, `undefined`, and an empty object `{}` which becomes the **string tag** `'[object Object]'`.
 They yield us the following letters, case-sensitively: the space, the digits `0` to `9`, and the letters `a b c d e f i j l n o r s t u y I N O`.

-There are many ways to produce these literals, and only the ones with the minimum length are selected.
-These expressions are encoded inside a regular expression and then expanded at runtime with the [**`genex`**](https://github.com/alixaxel/genex.js/) library.
+There are many ways to produce these literals, and only the ones with the minimum length are selected, encoded in a regular expression and expanded at runtime with the [**`genex`**](https://github.com/alixaxel/genex.js/) library.
 Every time a literal or sub-expression of this type is expected, the compiler cycles through them.

 ```js
 let constantExprs = {